awslabs/aws-sdk-swift/README.md

 # AWS SDK for Swift

-The **AWS SDK for Swift** is a pure Swift SDK for AWS services.
+The **AWS SDK for Swift** is a pure Swift SDK for accessing any & all AWS services.

 **The AWS SDK for Swift is currently in developer preview and is intended strictly for feedback purposes only.
 Do not use this SDK for production workloads.
-Refer to the SDK [stability](docs/stability.md) guidelines for more detail.**
+Refer to the SDK [stability guidelines](docs/stability.md) for more detail.**

 ## License